Spotify_Logo_RGB_Green copy.png

 Usability testing

-The usability test was conducted with 3 participants to go on the high fidelity prototype and share a song with their friend.
-Participants were asked to think aloud and describe what they to see how they interact with the website, and to identify potential pain points.
-The summary of my findings were:
+The usability test was conducted with three participants who were tasked with using the high-fidelity prototype to share a song with a friend.
+The participants were asked to think aloud as they navigated the website, describing their interactions to help identify potential pain points.
+Here is a summary of my findings:

-• All participants had completed the task with some minor errors.
-Some didn’t recognize there was a new feature in the navigation bar since their usual path is to search it first.
+• All participants completed the task with only minor errors.
+Some failed to notice the new feature in the navigation bar because they typically search for it first.

-• Seeing who’s open to recommendations and to what genre wasn’t compelling enough to share.
+• Additionally, seeing who is open to recommendations and which genres they prefer was not compelling enough for them to share.

-• All agreed that the feature was integrated smoothly.
+• Some participants expressed a lack of interest in the songs their friends liked.
+However, everyone agreed that the feature was integrated smoothly.

 Affinity map